 There comes a moment in every judge’s career where they will be thrown into an investigation for the first time.
 You might have read some articles about it or you might have just passed your Level 1 exam, but no matter how well prepared you are, you will most likely feel lost.
 What questions do you ask?
 How long do you investigate?
 When should you wrap up your investigation and let the tournament continue?

 “Investigations” are one of the 9 qualities that are explicitly tested in Level 3 candidates, which means they are important (and tricky) enough that they warrant their own category, in addition to being hard to run and master, even for experienced judges.
 That’s why I took the opportunity to pick the brains of three senior Level 3 judges of the judge program and shed some light on how they approach an investigation.
 I wanted to figure out what someone with hundreds of investigations under their belt would do differently than the aforementioned first-time investigator.
-My interview partners were Matteo Callegari, L3 from Italy and the last judge to certify for Level 4 before the NNWO, Jurgen Baert, L3 from Belgium and Head Judge of more than a dozen GPs, and David de la Iglesia, L3 from Spain and the Sphere Leader for the Web & Social Media Sphere.
+My interview partners were Matteo Callegari, L3 from Italy and the last judge to certify for Level 4 before the NNWO, Jurgen Baert, L3 from Belgium and Head Judge of more than a dozen GPs, and David de la Iglesia, former L3 from Spain and the Sphere Leader for the Web & Social Media Sphere.

 Approaching an Investigation